sherlock-audit/2023-02-surge-judging/README.md

 Source: https://github.com/sherlock-audit/2023-02-surge-judging/issues/225

 ## Found by
-unforgiven, Tricko, joestakey, Deivitto, TrungOre
+joestakey, Ace-30, Tricko, TrungOre, Deivitto, unforgiven

 ## Summary
 function `getCurrentState()` Gets the current state of pool variables based on the current time and other functions use it to update the contract state. it calculates interest accrued for debt from the last timestamp but because of the division error in some cases the calculated interest would be 0 and it would cause borrowers to pay no interest.